myty/openbrewerydb-graphql-dotnet/README.md

 Some things I am planning to add:

-- Pull in Google reviews api data if any is available for breweries (Schema Stiching)
+- Pull in Google reviews api data if any is available for breweries (Schema Stitching)
-- Nearby breweries (Dataloader)
+- Nearby breweries (DataLoader)

 ## Prerequisites